Zhenmei ShiPh.D.

 Research Intern

-Summer 2019 | Xiangyu Zhang
+Megvii (Face++) in Beijing Summer 2019 | Xiangyu Zhang |

 Research Intern

-Winter 2019 | Zhaoyang Yang and Prof. Yu-Wing Tai
+Tencent YouTu in Shenzhen Winter 2019 | Zhaoyang Yang and Prof. Yu-Wing Tai Winter 2018 | Xin Tao and Prof. Yu-Wing Tai |

 Research Assistant